-Non-Jewish family members are warmly welcomed and embraced in our community, and participate in many aspects of the Bar/Bat Mitzvah, including standing together with your child as he or she takes an aliyah l'Torah.
+Family members of other faith traditions are warmly welcomed and embraced in our community, and participate in many aspects of the Bar/Bat Mitzvah, including standing together with your child as he or she takes an aliyah l'Torah.
 Involvement of the child's family is a very important aspect of the Bar and Bat Mitzvah and Rabbi Berman will work closely with you to ensure this is a meaningful experience for the whole family.